-Historically, the largest number of institutions have fallen in Grade 3.
-This has raised concerns and this is an area of concern for the Authority as it has a bearing on the quality of training offered.
-Figure 1 also shows that 82% of training institutions registered with TEVETA were along the line of rail with Lusaka Province having the largest share of registered Institutions.
-This implies that rural areas have been under serviced.
+The largest number of institutions tends to fall in Grade 3 and this is an area of concern for the Authority as it has a bearing on the quality of training offered.
+Figure 1 below also shows that most training institutions registered with TEVETA tend to be concentrated along the line of rail with Lusaka Province having the largest share of registered Institutions.